tdgeter/Mobile-App-Dev-Projects/To Do - Base Build from Abdo/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-<p> The application is simple, and just requires that you press the roll button to produce a random "roll" of the dice.
-The base implementation only included the image of the dice and the button. </p>
+<p> The application has a simple UI.
+You just simply type into the text field the to do item you wish to add. </p>
 <div align="center"> <img width="363" height="220" alt="image" src="https://github.com/user-attachments/assets/473e9ce9-de12-4b2e-a54d-12dc746b36ca" />
  </div>

-<p> I chose to go with a "Previous Rolls" list for my additional feature.
-After this addition, the app could now keep a running list of all rolls made after starting the app. </p>
+<p> I chose to make a few changes to the over all formating of the to do items by adding items like a date added tracker, as well as a description section that can be edited for each item.
+In addition, I added a category selection with some preset categories.
+When the category is changed, the background color of the item is changed.  </p>
 <div align="center"> <img align="middle" width="363" height="281" alt="image" src="https://github.com/user-attachments/assets/074637ba-4f29-42c8-be38-fd118cdac6d9" />
 </div>